sagemath/trac_to_gh/Issue 3561.md

 # Issue 3561: make it so sage does *not* import numpy by default on startup.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3561

 Original creator: was